Investor Relations

 Oil

-Regulations specifically applicable to gas main pipeline transportation - TGS's tariff situation
+Regulations in the gas main pipeline transportation - TGS's tariff situation

 Regulations in the LPG business